-The practice is rated as good for providing responsive services.
+The practice is rated as outstanding for providing responsive services.

-- Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
-Learning from complaints was shared with staff and other stakeholders.
+- Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and clinical commissioning group to secure improvements to services where these were identified.
+For example, the practice had responded to patient feedback by offering 15 minute appointments instead of 10 minute appointments.
+These extended appointments were offered from 8.30am until 12.30pm daily and all day on a Tuesday from 7.30am to 7.30pm.
+The practice had put in place a catch up 10 minute empty appointment slot each afternoon to prevent significant delays to patients. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+Learning from complaints was shared with staff and other stakeholders. - The practice had systems in place to identify military veterans and ensure their priority access to secondary care in line with the national Armed Forces Covenant.
+The practice had identified 25 military veterans to date.